beiatrix/beiatrix/src/config/projects/studentDashboard.md

 This incarnation of the Student Dashboard is the successor to a legacy app built in AngularJS.
 I was instrumental in crafting the look and feel of the next-generation apps.
 Here are some side-by-side screenshots comparing the legacy and next versions of the Student Dashboard:

 <div
-  style="display: flex; flex-direction: row; justify-content: space-between"
+  style="display: flex; flex-direction: row; justify-content: space-between;"
 >
   <img
     src="https://beiatrix.s3.us-west-1.amazonaws.com/projects/student-dashboard/schedule-legacy.jpg"